Puppy Care Education established 2004

 ***Home treatment for minor issues, not for serious or obviously painful ones, can be very useful but if even a minor problem persists, or a simple treatment doesn't clear it in a few hours, then your dog should be seen by a qualified vet.***

 Tears eye drops - a drop or two is great for cleaning eyes, for dry eyes, and helping to clear gunk out of dog's eyes.
 Old dogs may get "dry eye" now and then and a couple of drops of the artificial tears will lubricate the eye and clean it.
-These tears are available at supermarkets and chemists and are quite cheap.
-It's a tiny bottle but you only use a drop or two in an eye at a time.
+These tears are available at vets or pharmacies, and sometimes at supermarkets and are quite cheap.
+It's a tiny bottle or individual doses, and you only use a drop or two in an eye at a time.

 Ear Cleaner - brands include Epi-Otic, Leo Ear Drops and various others - available from your Vet surgery, or pet shop.
 Use as directed.